WyvernDrexx/XSS/Beginner's Guide to XSS/README.md

 }
 ```

-The first line looks for URL parameter for `term` and the condition checks if it has any.
+The first line looks for URL query parameter `term` and the condition checks if it has any.
 If there is a query string then, write a input tag,

 `<input type='text' value='query string here'>`